 To implement our much anticipated evals, create a project folder and initialize a python virtual environment by running the code below in your terminal:

-Your terminal should now start something like this:
+Your terminal should now look something like this:

 Run the following code: